String topology for stacks: Topological stacks

-\begin{defn} A pretopological stack $\X$ is called {\bf topological} if it is equivalent to the quotient stack $[X_0/X_1]$ of a topological groupoid $X_1\toto X_0$ whose source and target maps are local Hurewicz fibrations. \end{defn}
+\begin{defn} A topological stack $\X$ is called {\bf Hurewicz} if it is equivalent to the quotient stack $[X_0/X_1]$ of a topological groupoid $X_1\toto X_0$ whose source and target maps are local Hurewicz fibrations. \end{defn}

-\begin{numex} A topological space is a topological stack.
-The pretopological stack underlying any differentiable stack is a topological stack.
-In particular, any global quotient $[M/G]$ of a manifold by a Lie group defines a topological stack. \end{numex}
+\begin{numex} A topological space is a Hurewicz topological stack.
+Every substack of a Hurewicz topological stack is a Hurewicz topological stack.
+The topological stack underlying any differentiable stack is a Hurewicz topological stack.
+In particular, any global quotient $[M/G]$ of a manifold by a Lie group is a Hurewicz topological stack. \end{numex}

-The following generalizes [\oldcite{Noohi}, Theorem 16.2].\comment{if we're going to cite your paper with numbers, we better be sure the version is stable!!!}